nixops/NoBoundaries/README.md

 # A blockchain without boundaries.

 The following instructions will walk you through the process of setting up a portable Burstcoin node.
-This node is fully capable of running a node, a miner, as well as hosting a shared or tethered network.
+This device is fully capable of running a node, a miner, as well as hosting a shared or tethered network.
 This could be critical to use as we have demonstrated with the Proof of Life.